jord1407/Case_Study_Inventory/README.md

 ### Deployment Instruction

-1. We should make sure to use a development certificate, otherwise you can use a paid SSL certificate instead of the self signed and change and change the ASPNETCORE_ENVIRONMENT environement variable to 'Production'.
+1. We should make sure to use a development certificate, otherwise you can use a paid SSL certificate instead of the self signed and change the ASPNETCORE_ENVIRONMENT environement variable to 'Production'.

 ```bash
 #Run the following command to create a development certificate